dotbitHQ/dotbithq.github.io/developers/records-key-namespace.md

   This namespace is not constrained, and developers can create any name and number of sub-namespaces under this space and define their meaning.
 For example, `custom_key.bitcc_config`, `custom_key.pgp.master_key`, etc.

-Note that the DAS contract does not verify the legitimacy of the value of the parsed record, the DAS just provides a convention.
+Note that the .bit contract does not verify the legitimacy of the value of the parsed record, the .bit just provides a convention.
 For example, a user would normally set the value of `address.btc` to a BTC address.
 However, the application should check if this value is really a legitimate BTC address when using this value.

 ## Addition of first-level namespaces

-Currently DAS only provides four level 1 namespaces `address`, `profile`, `dweb`, `custom_key`, but this is not the final result. the DAS team will gradually add more level 1 namespaces.
+Currently, .bit only provides four level 1 namespaces `address`, `profile`, `dweb`, `custom_key`, but this is not the final result.
+The .bit team will gradually add more level 1 namespaces.
 If you think some namespaces should be added to allow better collaboration between applications.
 You can report in Github [Issues](https://github.com/DeAccountSystems/das-contracts/issues).